tinacms/tina.io/content/blog/gatsby-tina-101.md

 ![Woohoo!
 Markdown editing is working!](/img/blog/gatsby-tina-101/madalyn_blog_1.png)

 Awesome right?
 Here I've changed the author from "Jane Doe" to "Madelyn Eriksen".
-I can actually save those changes in the Tina sidebar too.
-That process triggers an automatic commit in `git` and will push to a remote branch.
+I can save those changes in the Tina sidebar too.
+That process triggers an automatic commit in `git` and pushes to a remote branch.

 How Tina interacts with git is completely configurable.
 It's possible to change the commit message, disable automatic commits, or even change the git user.